ray-project/ray/doc/using-ray-with-tensorflow.md

     # Additional code for setting and getting the weights
     variables = ray.experimental.TensorFlowVariables(loss, sess)
     # Return all of the data needed to use the network.
-  return variables, sess, grad, apply, loss, x_data, y_data, init
+  return variables, sess, grads, train, loss, x_data, y_data, init

 def net_vars_reinitializer(net_vars):
   return net_vars